ucdavis-bioinformatics-training/2020-Genome_Assembly_Workshop/busco/busco.md

 Gaps = 0
 ```

+**Wow, an N50 of only 82Kb?**

-#### Run Busco in genome assessment mode
+#### Run BUSCO in genome assessment mode

-We will use new features in V4: better support for bacteria and archaea, auto-lineage selection, and automated download of reference datasets (all of which are very nice!).
+We will use new features in BUSCO V4: better support for bacteria and archaea, auto-lineage selection, and automated download of reference datasets (all of which are very nice!).
 To speed things up we can ask Busco to only search the prokaryotic lineage using --auto-lineage-prok.

 ```bash

 busco -f -c 15 -m genome -i ./02-SpadesAssembly/contigs.fasta -o 03-Busco --auto-lineage-prok

 ```

-This isolate had previously been identified as *Mycoplasma ovipneumoniae* and Busco has identified it as part of the Mycoplasmatales family.
-The assembly looks like it captured almost all of the single copy genes.
-If we look into the Busco folders we can find some additional interesting information about the genome.
-Note that because this sample was a prokaryote Busco used [Prodigal](https://github.com/hyattpd/Prodigal) to do gene prediction.

 ```
         --------------------------------------------------